Classification of GVZ and Nested GVZ $p$-groups up to Order $p^6$: Proof of the main results

 We now proceed to the proof of Corollary~\ref{coro:GVZcounting}. \begin{proof}[Proof of Corollary~\ref{coro:GVZcounting}] A corrected classification of groups of order $p^6$ is given in~\cite{O'Brien}.
 Moreover, the authors determine the number of isomorphism types within each isoclinism family $\Phi_i$ for $1 \leq i \leq 43$.
 The result therefore follows from Theorem~\ref{thm:isoGVZp^6} together with~\cite[Table~2]{O'Brien}. \end{proof}

 Note that the classification of groups of order $p^5$ given in~\cite{RJ} for an odd prime $p$ is correct.
-We conclude this section with the following corollary, which is an immediate consequence of Theorem~\ref{thm:isoGVZp^6} together with~\cite[Subsection~4.5]{RJ}. \begin{corollary} Let $p$ be an odd prime.
+Next, we have the following corollary, which is an immediate consequence of Theorem~\ref{thm:isoGVZp^6} together with~\cite[Subsection~4.5]{RJ}. \begin{corollary} Let $p$ be an odd prime.
 Then the number of isomorphism types of GVZ $p$-groups of order $p^5$ is $p+31$, and the number of isomorphism types of nested GVZ $p$-groups of order $p^5$ is $23$. \end{corollary}

+We conclude this section with Theorem~\ref{thm:existence}, which describes the range of nilpotency classes of GVZ $p$-groups of order $p^n$ and establishes the existence of a nested GVZ $p$-group of order $p^n$ for each nilpotency class within that range. \begin{theorem} Let $G$ be a GVZ $p$-group of order $p^n$, where $p$ is an odd prime.
+Then the nilpotency class of $G$ satisfies

+where $\lceil \cdot \rceil$ denotes the ceiling (least integer) function.
+Moreover, this bound is sharp in the class of GVZ $p$-groups of order $p^n$.
+In particular, for each integer $c$ with